Crasader/thread-safe-containers/ConcurrentQueue/README.md

 ## Mutex & Conditional Variable type
 `std::shared_mutex` allows for multiple readers (non-modifying) access to the queue at the same time.
 However that means the less performant `std::condition_variable_any` has to be used (rather than `std::condition_variable`).
 Under most circumstances there is no value is querying the state of the queue (is empty, size, etc) since there is no guarantee that the state will not be changed by another thread before you can make an action based off of the state.
-Therefore it is not worth making performance sacrafices for shared reading of the queue.
+Therefore it is not worth making performance sacrifices for shared reading of the queue.